fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 - `schema` - the path to the GraphQL schema for our project;
 - `exec` - the path to the generated GraphQL execution runtime (we will never make any changes to this file);
-- `model` - the path the models generated automatically by `gqlgen` (we will never make any changes to this file);
+- `model` - the path the models generated by `gqlgen` (we will never make any changes to this file);
-- `resolver` - the path to the file with the automatically generated stubs of the resolver methods we will be required to implement by hand.
+- `resolver` - the path to the file with the generated stubs of the resolver methods we will be required to implement by hand.
 Since this file will have to be customized it will never be overwritten on subsequent runs of `gqlgen`, though you can always generate a fresh copy by deleting the customized file first.
-- `autobind` - this directs `gqlgen` to try and use models defined in another package rather than generating a new set of models.
-In this case we are pointing `gqlgen` to the models generated by `sqlc` and stored in our `pg` package.
-This is the first step of linking our resolvers to the schema of our database. `gqlgen` will only generate models for types which are not defined by the `pg` package, which means the Input types from our GraphQL schema in this case. **Please make sure that the value of this setting references your own project repository**.
+- `autobind` - this directs `gqlgen` to use models defined by another package instead of generating them.
+In this case we are telling `gqlgen` to use the models generated by `sqlc` and stored in our `pg` package.
+This will make the resolvers use the `Agent`, `Author` and `Book` types generated by `sqlc` which will make the interoperation between our server and the database much easier. **Please make sure that the value of this setting references your own project repository**.
 - `models`: `ID`: `model` - the GraphQL spec assumes that `IDs` are of `String` type so this is also the default assumption made by `gqlgen`.
 We are using a PostgreSQL database as our backend, so it makes more sense to use `Int` values instead.
 This setting instructs `gqlgen` to use `Int64` as the type of the `ID` fields.
 - `omit_slice_element_pointers` - resolvers methods generated by `gqlgen` output slices of pointers as list results (for example `[]*Author`) by default.
 This setting changes the default behavior to output slices of values instead (for example `[]Author`).
 We do this for compatibility with `sqlc`, which uses slices of values not pointers as result values of the queries it generates.

 ## Generate all the things!

-We are finally ready to generate our server.
+We are ready to generate our server.
 We have previously installed `gqlgen` as the dependency for our project so running the tool is as simple as:

 ```
 > gqlgen
 ```

-Running this command will result in three new files being created in the `gqlgen` folder.
-The most interesting file, from our perspective, is `resolvers.go`, since it contains the stubs of the resolvers we will need to implement by hand.
-Whenever `gqlgen` can decide by itself how to resolve a field defined in the schema it will create a resolver automatically.
-What's left for us to do is to create resolvers for fields which are somehow ambiguous, typically because they represent a non-obvious interaction between the resolver and the data repository.
+Running the command will result in three new files being created in the `gqlgen` folder.
+The most interesting file, from our perspective, is `resolvers.go`, since it contains the stubs of the resolvers we still need to implement.
+Whenever `gqlgen` can independently decide how to resolve a field defined in the schema, it will create its resolver automatically.
+We only have to create resolvers for the fields which are somehow ambiguous, typically because they represent a non-obvious interaction between the resolver and the data repository.

-Let's take a closer look at the `resolvers.go` code related to the `Agent` type from our schema:
+Let's take a closer look at the `resolvers.go` code related to the `Agent` type:

 ```go
 type agentResolver struct{ *Resolver }